SexChrLab/XYalign/docs/usage.rst

 the *name of the X chromosome*, and the *name of the Y chromosome*.
 The chromosome names must *exactly* match those in the bam header and reference fasta - 'chr19' is not equivalent to '19', for example.

-As we are still finalizing methods for estimating sex chromosome complement (e.g., XX, XY, XXY, X0), for the time being, **you also need to provide** ``--y_present`` or ``--y_absent`` to indicate whether XYalign should treat the sample as possessing a Y chromosome or not.

 You also need a variety of python packages and external programs installed.
 See :doc:`installation` for more information.